Study of Central Exclusive Production of $\pi^+\pi^-$, $K^+K^-$ and $p \bar{p}$ Pairs in Proton-Proton Collisions at $\sqrt{s} = 510$ GeV with the STAR Detector at RHIC: Introduction

-This paper presents the first measurement of $\pi^+\pi^-$, $K^+K^-$, and $p\bar{p}$ production in the CEP processes in pp collisions at $\sqrt{s} = 510$ GeV using the STAR detector at the Relativistic Heavy Ion Collider (RHIC)~\cite{Harrison, HAHN2003245}.
+This paper presents the first measurement of $\pi^+\pi^-$, $K^+K^-$, and $p\bar{p}$ production in the CEP processes in proton-proton collisions at $\sqrt{s} = 510$ GeV using the STAR detector at the Relativistic Heavy Ion Collider (RHIC)~\cite{Harrison, HAHN2003245}.
 Differential and integrated cross sections are measured within the STAR detector’s acceptance.
-The results are compared with the previous STAR results on CEP of charged hadron pairs in pp collisions at $\sqrt{s} = 200$ GeV~\cite{Rafal20}.
+The results are compared with the previous STAR results on CEP of charged hadron pairs in proton-proton collisions at $\sqrt{s} = 200$ GeV~\cite{Rafal20}.
 Throughout the paper, the natural units $ c = \hbar = 1$ are used.